9 Ways to Reduce Screen Time at Home

 Lead By Example

-‘Do as I say, not as I do’ is an old saying that will solve nothing for the screen time overload in the home.
+"Do as I say, not as I do" is an old saying that will solve nothing for the screen time overload in the home.
 If we are always on our phones calling, emailing, and texting how can we expect our kids to think that there is anything wrong with always being on our screens?
-If you want the family as a whole to cut back on the screens than you must do the same, set a good example of a healthy relationship with technology for your kids to model after.
+If you want the family as a whole to cut back on the screens, then you must do the same: set a good example of a healthy relationship with technology for your kids to model after.

 Educate the Family

 "Tech-savvy" doesn't even begin to cover how smart kids are with technology nowadays.
 It’s especially difficult to keep up with all the different social media platforms and video games that are at the touch of our kids' fingers.
 But it is crucial to understand what kids are spending their time on, what dangers may be associated with an app or game, how it affects their mental health and attitude, and especially how they are interacting with others.